-, E

 1. Solicits/accepts Solicitation/accepta i.
 Corrupt

 nce may be made transaction

 by public official or

 any other person ii.
-Abuse of
+Abuse of position

-2. Undue by public official or position
+2. Undue by public official or -

-advantage other person (for
+advantage other person (for iii.

-intermediary) iii.
 Occasioning

+intermediary) loss to a

-3. Abuse of loss to a
+3. Abuse of specified

-influence specified
+influence authority

-4. Intention to Instigator means a authority
+4. Intention to Instigator means a

 obtain undue person who makes

-advantage from promise/offer/ giving
+advantage promise/offer/ giving

+from the

-the decision
+decision

 making body(

 for

 instigator/other

 person)